data-intuitive/data-intuitive.github.io/_posts/2016-06-25-bullet-proof-data-analysis-in-scala.md

 ---

+In this post, we go over some typical aspects and challenges that occur in typical data science projects in order to extract some requirements for data analysis in the broad sense of the word.
+We then illustrate how we tackle these requirements in typical data science projects using Scala.

 # Introduction

-Let us go over some typical aspects and challenges that occur in typical data science projects in order to extract some requirements for data analysis in the broad sense of the word.

 ## Joining and Annotations